mjkaufer/jamnetic-algorhythms/README.md

     * dock points for having 0 notes from chord progression
     * dock points for only having notes from chord progression
     * dock points for too many jumps
+    * dock points if duration is wonky number

 Other thoughts
 * add inversions to chords